anglus/wg/README.md

 Word Generator was inspired by Curt Snyder's "romulan.c" (a C port of Star Trek author Diane Duane's BASIC program) and Jeffrey Henning's "LangMaker".
 The former program was written in C and had the Rihannsu graphemes hard-coded in.
 The latter program was written in Visual Basic for Windows, and could generate words using rules provided by the user.
 I wanted a program that had the same functionality as LangMaker, but operated more like a proper Unix program.

 I wrote `cwg` - the Constructed Word Generator - mostly in February and March of 2006.
 I wanted it to be portable to as many Unix-like systems as possible, so I originally attempted to write it in the Bourne shell.
 Due to various deficiencies of the Bourne shell (principally its lack of arrays) I rewrote `cwg` in the KornShell.
 I completed the first KornShell version on March 24, 2006.
 I didn't do much with it after that, as I was focusing on my studies and then my career teaching English as a Foreign Language.
 In 2015, while considering changing careers to programming, I created a GitHub account and uploaded `cwg`.
-In February of 2017, after brushing up on C++, Python, and Ruby, and learning the basic syntax of many more languages (see my <a href="https://github.com/anglus/fizzbuzz/">fizzbuzz</a> project), I returned to this project, renaming it `wg` (for Word Generator, because I felt the "Constructed" part added nothing to the name apart from distinguishing it from other word generator programs that are out there).
+In February of 2017, after brushing up on C++, Python, and Ruby, and learning the basic syntax of many more languages (see my [fizzbuzz](https://github.com/anglus/fizzbuzz/) project), I returned to this project, renaming it `wg` (for Word Generator, because I felt the "Constructed" part added nothing to the name apart from distinguishing it from other word generator programs that are out there).

 ## Goals

 My plan is to develop a collection of Word Generator programs/applications in a small set of commonly-used or increasingly-popular languages, Web frameworks, and application frameworks.
-Unlike my <a href="https://github.com/anglus/fizzbuzz/">fizzbuzz</a> project, in which I developed a collection of programs in a wide variety of programming languages and paradigms, my intention here is to explore a small set of languages in greater depth and gain practice developing larger applications.
+Unlike my [fizzbuzz](https://github.com/anglus/fizzbuzz/) project, in which I developed a collection of programs in a wide variety of programming languages and paradigms, my intention here is to explore a small set of languages in greater depth and gain practice developing larger applications.
 The languages and frameworks I am considering are:

 - KSH
 - BASH